genestack/user-docs/docs/user-guide/supported-data/supported-data.md

 For detailed specifications on the VCF format, refer to the official **[VCF documentation](https://samtools.github.io/hts-specs/)**.

 ### Using VCF Files in ODM
-VCF files are automatically identified as **Gene Variant** data within ODM, allowing users to:
+The ODM allows users to:

 - Import and store genomic variants.
 - Integrate variant data with sample metadata for downstream analysis.